skyzh/oom_killer/README.md

 ```
 .
 ├── kernel_space                files modified in Linux Kernel
-│   ├── dirty                   all modified files in original folder structure
+│   ├── archive.zip             all modified files in original folder structure
 │   ├── patch.diff              patch file, should be applied on git repo
 │   └── patch.sh                script used to generate patch file
 └── user_land